-- 313. Article 218(2) of the Constitution requires division of revenue between the two levels of Government and across County Governments to take into account the criteria set out in Article 203(1) of the Constitution.
-The criteria include factors such as: national interest, public debt and other national obligations and needs of the disadvantaged groups and areas, among others. - 314.
-As indicated in Table 4.5, it should be noted that after taking into account all the mandatory expenditures under Article 203(1) of the Constitution, the balance left for sharing between the two levels of Government is Ksh 561.7 billion.
-After allocating Ksh 417.96 billion to County Governments for FY 2025/26, of which Ksh 405.07 billion is the proposed equitable share, Ksh 2.9 billion and Ksh 9.9 billion as unconditional and conditional allocation from National Government share of revenue, respectively; the National Government is left with only Ksh 143.7 billion to finance functions such as education, health, defence, roads and energy, among others.
-This may occasion additional borrowing which may distort the fiscal framework already set out in the 2025 Budget Policy Statement.
-Table 4.5 provides an assessment of the extent to which the requirements of Article 203 (1) of the Constitution have been incorporated in estimating the division of revenue between the National and County levels of Government in the FY 2025/26.
+315. Article 218(2) of the Constitution requires division of revenue between the two levels of Government and across County Governments to take into account the criteria set out in Article 203(1) of the Constitution.
+The criteria include factors such as national interest, public debt and other national obligations and needs of the disadvantaged groups and areas, among others.

+316. As indicated in Table 4.6, it should be noted that after taking into account all the mandatory expenditures under Article 203(1) of the Constitution, the balance left for sharing between the two levels of Government is Ksh 353.4 billion.
+After allocating Ksh 417.9 billion to County Governments for FY 2025/26, of which Ksh 405.07 billion is the proposed equitable share, Ksh 2.9 billion is the unconditional Allocation, and Ksh 9.9 billion is the Conditional Allocations from National Government's Share of Revenue.
+The National Government is left with a deficit of Ksh 64.5 billion to finance functions such as education, health, defence, roads and energy, among others.
+This may occasion additional borrowing.
+Table 4.6 provides an assessment of the extent to which the requirements of Article 203 (1) of the Constitution have been incorporated in estimating the division of revenue between the National and County levels of Government in the FY 2025/26.